 ESET Parental Control for Android sticks to one platform, but it doesn't shine even there, lacking text-message- and call-monitoring features.
 The free app management and time management do work well, as do the paid location tracking and geofencing.

 Still, the yearly plan is not worth paying for unless you get it bundled with ESET Smart Security Premium.
-That's because Kaspersky Safe Kids does more at half the price.
+That's because Kaspersky Safe Kids does more than ESET at half the price.

 Read our full ESET Parental Control for Android review.

 Full-featured but frustrating

 MMGuardian has nearly every parental-control feature you might want, especially on Android, but the user interfaces are outdated and frustrating.